It's the call every parent dreads.

 Being branded a "troublemaker" can be brutal to a child's self-esteem and self-image.
 "It has a disastrous effect on him, because the child begins to act the way he perceives that everyone thinks of him," Borba says.
-Constantly telling your child he's being bad will only perpetuate that perception.
+Constantly telling your child they are being bad will only perpetuate that perception.

 Instead, as the old Johnny Mercer song goes, "accentuate the positive" and "eliminate the negative."

 "You want to reinforce the positive behaviors, reinforce the pro-social behaviors, and reinforce the things you really want to see," Kashurba says.
 "You want to stay away from intentionally or inadvertently reinforcing the behaviors you don't want to see."